Obistone/Polaris.Infector/README.md

 Once done, you'll need to have a direct link to your executable file of choice.
 This file will be downloaded, dropped, and executed.

+# Credits

+Thanks to [NotSoonTM](https://github.com/NotSoonTM/ "NotSoonTM") for helping me a ton with this project.

+This project implements [dnlib](https://github.com/0xd4d/dnlib "dnlib") for the injection, [MaterialDesignInXaml](https://github.com/MaterialDesignInXAML/MaterialDesignInXamlToolkit "MaterialDesignInXaml") for UI, and [Costura.Fody](https://github.com/Fody/Costura "Costura.Fody") for assembly linking.

 # Disclaimer

 This is simply a PoC, it is not meant for practical use.